enkidevs/curriculum/lua/roblox-studio/intro-to-scripting-ii/functions-in-studio.md

 taxGST = 1.13
 addTax(purchaseCostTotal,taxGST)  -- returns the total cost including tax
 ```
-What makes functions so versatile is that we can repeat the same code, but with different parameters.
+What makes functions so versatile is that we *can repeat the same code* with **different parameters**.

-> Useful for various things in Roblox, such as determining the drop rate of an item based on its rarity
+> Useful for various things in Roblox, such as determining the drop rate of an item based on its rarity.

 ---

 ## Practice

-Complete the code below such that the function called "addBonusDamage" will combine the original damage with bonus damage.
+Complete the code below such that the function called "addBonusDamage" will **combine** the original damage with bonus damage.

 ```lua
 function ???(a,b)